zammad/zammad-user-documentation/advanced/ticket-actions.rst

 ==============

 In the :doc:`servicing tickets section </basics/service-ticket>` you learned the base handling of tickets.
-But there are additional actions you can perform:
+However, there are additional actions you can
+perform:

 .. toctree::
    :titlesonly: